|The Bandera Tragedy

 Verde, but were murdered enroute.

-anyone wishing to share their local history, stories, and vintage/historic/contemporary
+Texas, asks that anyone wishing to share their local history and recent/vintage/historic

 photos, please contact